c4ilus/symfony-graph/README.md

 #### Add a new music band

-In this case we add a new band, and we assign to it the previous created music style:
+In this case we add a new band:

 ~~~
 mutation {
   AddBand (input: {name: "Hangman's chair", country: "France"}) {
     id
   }
 }
 ~~~

 ### Update items

 The previous band is created (with the ID *36*) but without music styles.
-So, we gonna update this and to add some:
+So, we gonna update it to add some:

 ~~~
 mutation {
   UpdateBand(input:{id: 36, styles: [26]}) {
     id
   }
 }